 February’s Moon is called the Snow Moon.
-Find February 2018 Moon phase dates, best days by the Moon, folklore, and more!
+Find February full Moon phase dates, best days by the Moon, Moon folklore, and more!

 Note: This year is unusual!
-Due to the way the 2018 calendar falls, the full Moons rise on January 31 and then again on March 1.
-This is why you will not see a “Full Moon phase” listed below in February!
+In 2018, full Moons rise on January 31 and again on March 1, meaning there will be no full Moon in the month of February.
+(This is why you do not see a “Full Moon phase” listed below!)

 February’s Snow Moon